 The turtle spirit also embodies perseverance.
 In a world that can be negative, harsh, and cruel at times, the turtle reminds you to put on your shell of resistance and keep moving forward.

-With their hardened shells, turtles are the ultimate symbol of protection.
-Native American mothers used turtle medicine to protect their new babies, including holding sacred medicine in turtle shells.
+With their hardened shells, turtles are the ultimate symbols of protection.
+Native American mothers used turtle medicine to protect their newborn babies, including holding sacred medicines in turtle shells.

 Summon the turtle spirit when you are going into a situation where you need protection.
 This could be a negotiation, a confrontation, or simply a new experience where you are pushing your limits.
 You have a tough shell of willpower and resolve that’s stronger than you realize.